Road space rationing: Mexico City

 Mexico City started in November 1989 its driving restriction program, "Hoy no Circula" (literally in Spanish: "today [your car] does not circulate", known as "No-drive days"), which consisted of prohibiting the circulation of 20% of vehicles from Monday to Friday depending on the last digit of their license plates.
 Record levels of ozone and other airborne pollutants led the city government to implement the scheme.
 The program was planned to apply only during the winter, when air pollution is at its worst.
 Winter follows the rainy season when thermal inversion, an atmospheric condition which traps smog and pollution close to the ground, increases air pollution noticeably.
 However, the program was made permanent at the end of the 1990 winter season.

 The program is intended to improve the air quality of Mexico City.
 The restriction is based on the last digit of the license plate.
-Two numbers are restricted to travel every day between from 5 a.m. to 10 p.m.
+Two numbers are restricted to travel every day from 5 a.m. to 10 p.m.
 The restrictions apply to the entire Mexico City metropolitan area, therefore, a similar coordinated program operates within the State of México, including the 18 neighboring municipalities which surrounds Mexico City on three sides: Atizapán de Zaragoza, Coacalco de Berriozabal, Cuautitlán, Cuautitlán Izcalli, Chalco, Chimalhuacan, Chicoloapan, Ecatepec de Morelos, Huixquilucan, Ixtapaluca, La Paz, Naucalpan de Juárez, Nezahualcóyotl, Nicolás Romero, Tecámac, Tlalnepantla de Baz, Tultitlán and Valle de Chalco Solidaridad.

 Hoy No Circula is coupled with an exhaust monitoring program, known as "Verificación" in Spanish (verification), whereby a car's pollutant emissions are analyzed every six months.
 A colored sticker based on a vehicle's license plate number is affixed to each vehicle following an emissions test, indicating whether a vehicle is exempt from the program or not.
 Hybrid electric vehicles and electric vehicles are exempted.
 There are other restrictions that are applicable to non-local vehicles and foreigners.
 In June 2015, the Supreme Court of Justice of the Nation ruled in favor a constitutional challenge, and ordered that passenger cars with model year older than 2007 shall be restricted based on their actual tailpipe emissions, and not on how old the car is.